-The following 12 electronic games are finalists for 2019 induction into The Strong’s World Video Game Hall of Fame.
-The inductees will be announced during a ceremony at The Strong museum on Thursday, May 2 at 10:30 a.m.
+The following 12 electronic games are finalists for 2020 induction into The Strong’s World Video Game Hall of Fame in Rochester, New York.
+The inductees will be announced at The Strong museum on a date to be determined.

-Atari’s Centipede challenged players to blast an insect as it zigzagged across the screen in challenging patterns and at various speeds when it debuted in 1981.
+When it debuted in 1981, Atari’s Centipede challenged players to blast an insect as it zigzagged across the screen in challenging patterns and at various speeds.
 Co-designed by Dona Bailey, one of the only female programmers in the 1980s arcade video game industry, the game helped attract more women into the arcade.
 It was an immediate success and became synonymous with the golden age of the arcade, though it found later life in re-releases on home consoles, portable game systems, mobile game apps, and even as a board game.
 It also spawned multiple clones—from Bug Attack to War of the Bugs—and a sequel, Millipede.

 Super Smash Bros.
 Melee